chevcast/shotgun/README.md

 ## Creating a Shotgun Command Module

 Shotgun command modules are just Node modules.
 There isn't anything special about them except that they must define a specific function called 'invoke'.
+As with any node module you are free to create a named "some-command.js" file or a directory "some-command" with an "index.js" file placed inside it.
+If your command is growing in complexity it is suggested that you put it in its own directory and split up some of the functionality for that command into separate files for readability.

     // cmds/echo.js